RickBr0wn/self-taught-and-fraught/content/blog/react/use-fetch.md

 export { useFetch }
 ```

-Lets see our mock in action, return to the root directory in the terminal and start the application:
+Let's see our mock in action, return to the root directory in the terminal and start the application:

 ```bash
 cd ..